 Every graduate program will have its own unique application requirements, deadlines, and recommended timeline.
 Research the schools you are interested in to determine what your personalized timeline should be.
 What follows is a general sample timeline for researching graduate schools and applying.

 Junior Year - Fall

 - Research schools and programs.
-Use online resources on O’Brien Center for Student Success website
+Use online resources on O’Brien Center for Career Development website

 - Consult with faculty/advisors about your interests and the nature of grad study you might like to pursue.

 - Obtain application forms, grad school catalogs, and financial aid information.
 Note deadlines.

 - Begin to approach faculty and/or professionals who know your work for recommendation letters.

 - Register and begin preparing for appropriate graduate admissions tests.